 Did you know a migraine symptom can change over time, as we age?
 It can also change from attack to attack.
 So it's important to know what's 'normal' for you.

-I want to write about this changing migraine symptom I had recently so that you, the reader, my fellow migraineur, will know that even after over twenty years, symptoms can change quite a lot.
-New symptoms can arise and some disappear.
+I've written about this (severe) changing migraine symptom I had recently so that you, my friend living with migraine, will know that even after over twenty years, symptoms can change quite a lot.
+New symptoms can arise and some disappear as we age.

 So about two weeks ago I woke up early in the morning and I was a feeling a little dizzy even before I got out of bed.